Skip to main content

 About DarkSwitch

-DarkSwitch is a single player survival city builder game with horror and mystery themes.
+DarkSwitch is a single player survival city builder game with horror, fantasy, economy and dark fantasy themes.
 It was developed by Cyber Temple and was released on April 9, 2026.
 It received mostly positive reviews from players.

 The Tree Provides, The Tree Protects, The Tree Prevails!DarkSwitch is a vertical survival city builder set in the boughs of a gigantic tree.
 Defend your leafy home against the perils of the creeping fog by managing light and flame.
 Gather resources, research technologies, and send pioneers to explore the ruins of those who came before: discover their secrets and doom.
 Set in a world of folk…